acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > "*Major Geral Bryn*, retired, is now made *Baron of Cragmaw*," intones *Marchioness Alagondar*.
 "All privileges and responsibilities are granted to him and his legal heirs."
 >
-> "*Major Geral Bryn*, retired, I formally reactivate you to the rank of Colonel of the Crusaders," says the *Commandant*.
+> "*Major Geral Bryn*, retired, I formally reactivate you to the rank of *Colonel of the Crusaders*," says the *Commandant*.
 "You are to assume command of the 349th Guards Regiment and proceed forthwith to Cragmaw in performance of your duties."
 >
-> *Geral* salutes the *Commandant*.
+> *Geral* briskly salutes the *Commandant*.
 >
-> "*Sergeant Calmul Rhoqiroth*, you are mustered to the rank of Master Gunnery Sergeant of the Crusaders.
+> "*Sergeant Calmul Rhoqiroth*, you are mustered to the 349th Guards Regiment with the rank of *Master Gunnery Sergeant of the Crusaders*.
 You are to assume responsibility for the armaments and defenses of **Cragmaw Castle** and environs."
 >
 > *Calmul* swishes his tail and puffs his crest.
 The *Commandant* salutes him.
 >
 > "*Lord Colonel Geral Bryn*, *Baron of Cragmaw*, I request and require your service to defend the peoples of the March," intones *Marchioness Alagondar*.
 >
 > *Geral* kneels and swears his oath.
-The *Legate* taps him on each shoulder with the Holy Sceptre, and he rises.
+The *Legate* taps him on each shoulder with the **Holy Sceptre**, and he rises.
 >
 > He turns and nods to us, smiling wistfully.
 Then he and *Calmul* march out of **St. Paul's**, flanked by the Honor Guard of the 349th.